 Our team works closely with all other VMC services to provide our patients with the highest quality of care.
 We work especially closely with Diagnostic Imaging, Anesthesia, Emergency Services, Cardiology, Oncology, Ophthalmology, Dermatology, Interventional Radiology, and Soft Tissue Surgery.

 We are also supported by the MSU Veterinary Diagnostic Laboratory, which provides in-house diagnostics.
-Their pathologists and other specialists are available for consultation right here on campus.
+Their pathologists and other specialists are available for a consultation right here on campus.

 Common disorders evaluated and treated by the Internal Medicine service include: